Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Conclusion

+This paper aims to forecast the global stock market RV by incorporating dynamic graphs and both the common and uncommon trading days.
+The proposed DCRNN-HAR model uses novel data and graph masks to accommodate the different trading schedules of various stock markets.
+These mask designs allow the proposed model to generate forecasts on all trading days for different stock markets.
+Thus, the DCRNN-HAR model has a high practical utility for investors who invest globally or consider the influence of all other global markets while investing in a given local market.
+In addition, these designs help capture the volatility spillover effect and the changing dynamics of the volatility interconnection network.
+In the empirical study section, the DCRNN-HAR model generates the most accurate forecasts for all stock market indices under all forecasting settings.

+This study not only contributes to RV forecasting for global stock market indices, but also suggests promising avenues for future research.
+While the literature offers several methods for constructing volatility interconnection graphs \citep{Son2023, Zhang2025}, there is a notable lack of in-depth analysis comparing the benefits and limitations of these various approaches.
+Addressing this gap could provide clearer insights into the effectiveness of different settings for modeling volatility interactions and ultimately lead to the development of more robust volatility analysis frameworks.

-Hence, it is feasible to conclude that the integration of the uncommon trading days and the dynamic relationship network leads to a more accurate and highly practical RV forecast model and is beneficial for understanding the volatility dynamic for different stock markets.
+Hence, it is feasible to conclude that the proposed DCRNN-HAR model successfully integrates all trading days and the dynamic relationship network and generates more accurate RV forecasts.
+The DCRNN-HAR model is beneficial for understanding and capturing the volatility dynamic for different stock markets.